M-Marvin/APP-SerialPortUtility/README.md

 **IMPORTAND: The protocoll does not implement any kind of encryption or security features, it was purely developed for usage in local networks.**

+## Note on Com0Com

+The repository contains some files from https://sourceforge.net/u/vfrolov/profile located in the folder "Com0Com" These are not part of this project and only for testing my own code.